 Once the tuition fee for the first semester of study is paid, Lund University will directly notify the Swedish Migration Agency that payment has been received so that you can start your residence permit application.
 We encourage you to submit your residence permit application documents as soon as possible once you have paid your tuition fee instalment, so that your residence permit can be processed in good time before the start of the first semester of your studies.
 However, please do not apply for the residence permit before May, as the Migration Agency cannot process your application earlier.

 For each following semester of study, a tuition fee invoice is generated in advance of that semester and sent to you via the Student Portal where you can make your payment.
 Payment is due before the start of the semester as per the autumn and spring timeframes listed above.

 Haven't received a tuition fee invoice?

-Tuition fee invoices are generated after you receive your second and final Notification of Selection Results.
+Tuition fee invoices are generated shortly after you receive your Notification of Selection Results.
 The invoices are made available in the Student Portal.
-If you've received your final Notification of Selection Results, and you still haven't received your invoice within a week, you should contact the Admissions Office at Lund University.
+If you have received your Notification of Selection Results, and you still have not received your invoice within a couple of weeks, you should contact the Admissions Office at Lund University.